Last Updated on 2022-03-09 by Joop Beris

 Christianity is hypocritical

-This practice does make Christianity hypocritical.
+This practice makes Christianity hypocritical.
 Picking and choosing which rules to follow means choosing which parts of scripture to follow and which to ignore.
 In essence, cafeteria Christians choose their own gospel.
 However, if the Bible is the inerrant word of God as Christians believe, they shouldn’t be treating it that way.

-So if the Bible condemns masturbation as sin, any Christian who has masturbated can’t at the very least be called a good Christian.
+So if the Bible condemns masturbation as sin, any Christian who has masturbated can’t be called a good Christian.
 If same sex marriage is sinful as the Bible says, then on those grounds all Christians should condemn it.
 Fortunately, many Christians these days are more with the times and ignore these backward stipulations.
 In doing so, they basically admit that modern morality and liberty is better than what is described in their holy texts.

 Another type of hypocrisy is that of the Sunday Christian.
-This type of Christian sits front row and center each Sunday morning service, only to do whatever they please for the rest of week.
+This type of Christian sits front row each Sunday morning service, only to do whatever they please for the rest of week.
 They confess (often loudly) with their mouths but their actions speak differently.
 If there were an almighty and omniscient God, He probably wouldn’t be fooled by such displays but their fellow humans might.

 The most notable hypocrisy is of course when well known, powerful Christians are discovered to be hypocrites.
 The bigger they come, the harder they fall.
 Names like Jim Bakker (rape and theft), Kent Hovind (tax fraud), Jimmy Swaggart (sex scandals with prostitutes) and George Alan Reekers (anti-gay minister hiring male prostitutes) will forever be linked to their hypocrisy.